Research Interest

 Working Papers

-Quantitative Easing, Banks' Debt Overhang Costs, and Credit Line Prices (With Mario Cerrato, job market paper, accepted by conferences)
+Quantitative Easing, Banks' Debt Overhang Costs, and Credit Line Prices (With Mario Cerrato.
+Job market paper.
+Presented in EFMA 2024 and Lancaster University)

 Abstract: Recently, Cooperman et al. (2023) show that the covariance of banks’ funding costs and credit lines draw-downs is debt overhang costs for the bank’s equity holders.
 In this paper, we empirically and theoretically study whether this cost can be mitigated by central banks’ quantitative easing.
 We focus on the COVID-19 shock.
 Based on Cooperman et al. (2023), we empirically find that funding costs generate frictions related to banks’ shareholders (debt overhang cost), and banks transfer that cost to the credit lines’ fees.
 However, our econometric analysis, event studies, and theory suggest and formalise why central banks’ quantitative easing (QE) can be crucial to mitigating that cost, thereby ensuring a cheaper supply of credit to the economy.
 Our findings shed further light on the intricate relationship between banks’ funding costs and related debt overhang (Andersen et al. 2019), focusing on an important source of credit for firms: credit lines.